wttech/gradle-aem-plugin/README.md

 ### Expandable properties

-By default, plugin is configured that in all XML files located under path *META-INF/vault* properties can be injected using syntax: `${property}`.
+By default, plugin is configured that in all XML files located under path *META-INF/vault* properties can be injected using syntax: `{{property}}`.
+The properties syntax comes from [Pebble Template Engine](http://www.mitchellbosecke.com/pebble) which means that all its features (if statements, for loops, filters etc) can be used inside files being expanded.

 Related configuration: